Background

 Resources to help

-To align with the principles outlined in the Standard, consider looking at psychological health and safety as an integral part of all your operations.
-For example, embed psychological health and safety protocols at every stage in the employment life cycle such as hiring, training, promoting and redeploying employees.
+Consider making psychological health and safety an integral part of all your operations.
+This will help you align with the principles outlined in the Standard.
+For example, embed psychological health and safety protocols at every stage in the employment life cycle.
+These stages include hiring, training, promoting, disciplining and redeploying employees.
 Policy recommendations for psychological health and safety can help you with this.

-• Commitment, leadership and participation.
-Ensure your approach to psychological health and safety is communicated throughout the organization.
-Specific messages for leaders, unions, middle management and employees are included.
+- Commitment, leadership and participation.
+Communicate your psychological health and safety approach throughout the organization.
+You’ll find specific messages for:

-• Identifying existing workplace initiatives.
-You don’t have to start from scratch.
+- Identifying existing workplace initiatives.
+Don’t start from scratch.
 Strengthen and build on existing initiatives to improve psychological health and safety in the workplace.
 Identify existing policies, programs, procedures and opportunities for improvement.

-• Planning.
-Resources and strategies to help set a baseline and develop a plan for action.
+- Planning.
+Help set a baseline and develop a plan for action with resources and strategies.
 Align your plans with organizational goals and objectives to get the broadest buy-in.

-• Implementation.
-Based on your plan of action, you can choose among the many ideas and resources offered to meet your goals.
+- Implementation.
+Choose among the many ideas and resources offered to meet your goals based on your plan of action.

-• Evaluating outcomes.
-Thinking about how you will measure success in advance and embedding evaluation from the beginning will allow you to track your progress and make adjustments along the way.
+- Evaluating outcomes.
+Think about how you’ll measure success in advance and embed evaluation from the beginning.
+Doing so will allow you to track your progress and adjust along the way.

-• Management review and continual improvement.
-Consider strategies to engage management in reviewing psychological health and safety outcomes and supporting continual improvement.
-The National Standard recommends a formal review occur at least every two years.
+- Management review and continual improvement.
+Engage management in this process.
+They can review psychological health and safety outcomes and support continual improvement.
+The National Standard recommends a formal review at least every 2 years.

 Where should we start?

-There are many ways to begin to improve psychological health and safety in your workplace.
-Where do we start with psychological health and safety? provides evidence, tips and strategies that can help you get on track, even if your resources are limited.
+There are many ways to start improving psychological health and safety in your workplace.
+Where do we start with psychological health and safety? provides evidence, tips and strategies to help you get on track, even with limited resources.

-Every organization is unique and the approach to establishing, documenting, and maintaining a psychological health and safety management system should respect its needs and resources.
-Helpful approaches and strategies are available at no cost and can be modified to the unique nature of your organization.
+Every organization is unique.
+Respect organizational needs and resources when establishing, documenting and maintaining a psychological health and safety management system.
+Helpful approaches and strategies are available at no cost.
+You can modify them to the unique nature of your organization.

 Use the Psychological health and safety policy development resources to discuss policies and strategies with decision-makers on your team.